moussaclarke/hobbes/README.md

 You can experiment with the [playground](https://playground.ai.cloudflare.com/) a bit to see what comes back.
 See `server/utils/validateFormWithLLM.ts` to check out the rest of the prompt.

+## Comment Syntax

+The comment system uses the following syntax:

+1. Comments section starts with the title `## Updates`.
+There MUST be only one of these per task.
+2. Comments section ends with another section title `## Foobar`, or the end of the task description.
+3. First line of a comment is the user name/email in the format `@username@example.com` followed by optional timestamp in square brackets e.g. `[Wed, 11 Dec 2024 10:06:13 GMT]`.
+4. Comment body follows.
+5. Comment ends with another comment start, or another section title, or the end of the task description.

+You can add comments in any CalDAV client by following the above syntax, and the web app will format them accordingly.

 ## Todo

 - Support multiple projects